Chickamauga & Chattanooga National Military Park#1 in Best Things To Do in Chattanooga

-Along with natural attractions and a notable role in history of the rail industry, Chattanooga is very well-known for being a Civil War battleground.
-The Chickamauga & Chattanooga National Military Park is the oldest and largest of America's Civil War parks, encompassing land north and south of the Tennessee-Georgia border.
+Along with natural attractions and a notable role in history of the rail industry, Chattanooga is known for being a Civil War battleground.
+The Chickamauga & Chattanooga National Military Park is the oldest and largest of America's Civil War parks, encompassing several different sections of land both north and south of the Tennessee-Georgia border.
 During the Civil War, Chattanooga was considered to be an attractive area for its railroads and location, earning the title of the "Gateway of the Deep South."
-In 1843, battles broke out in various areas in Chickamauga and Chattanooga, with both the Union and Confederate troops experiencing victories and losses.
+In 1863, battles broke out in various areas in Chickamauga and Chattanooga, with both the Union and Confederate troops experiencing victories and losses.

 The park is headquartered at Chickamauga, Georgia, which is about 9 miles south of downtown Chattanooga.
 Visitors looking to stay in Tennessee are still within reach of many important war sites, including Orchard's Knob, the Chattanooga National Cemetery, Signal Point, Lookout Mountain and various areas along the Missionary Ridge.
-Those with a tight itinerary (and who already have plans to visit either Ruby Falls, Rock City or ride the Incline Railway), should visit Point Park, the site of the "Battle Above the Clouds" and the Battles for Chattanooga Museum at Lookout Mountain.
+Those with a tight itinerary (and who already have plans to visit Ruby Falls, Rock City or ride the Incline Railway), should visit Lookout Mountain's Point Park, the site of the "Battle Above the Clouds," and the Battles for Chattanooga Museum.

-The Chickamauga section of the park is free, but there is a $5 fee to enter Point Park for adults, while children younger than 16 can visit for free.
-The Chickamauga & Chattanooga national parks open at 6 a.m. and close at sunset year-round.
-The Chickamauga Battleground visitors center is open from 8:30 a.m. to 5 p.m. and the Lookout Mountain Battleground visitors center is open from 9 a.m. to 5 p.m. year-round.
+The Chickamauga section of the park is free, but there is a $10 fee to enter Point Park for adults, while children younger than 16 can visit for free.
+The Chickamauga & Chattanooga national parks are open from sunrise to sunset year-round, with the exception of December 25 and January 1.
+The Chickamauga Battleground visitors center, the Lookout Mountain Battleground visitors center and the Ochs Museum are open limited hours due to the coronavirus pandemic.
+Currently, all three sites welcome visitors from 11 a.m. to 3 p.m. year-round.
 For more information, visit the Chickamauga & Chattanooga National Military Park website.